Sunshine Stars' Udi demands fair officiating against Akwa United

-Sunshine Stars coach Duke Udi demands for good officiating as his side square up against Akwa United for a place in this year's Federation Cup final.
+Sunshine Stars coach Duke Udi demands good officiating as his side's square up with Akwa United for a place in this year's Federation Cup final.

-Despite the Owena Whales' 1-0 lead from the first leg over their hosts, the tactician believes fair officiating against Abdu Maikaba's men in Uyo will help their cause.
+Despite the Owena Whales holding a 1-0 first-leg lead over their hosts, the tactician has demanded fair officiating against Abdul Maikaba's men in Uyo on Sunday.

 "I keep reminding my boys that we have come too far for us to go back," Udi told media.